 Unlike the current Hilton cards, the new Amex Hilton cards have no foreign transaction fees.

-#5 We will have new signup bonus opportunities
+#5 We will have new welcome bonus opportunities

-Almost all Amex cards signup offers include the terms: “Welcome bonus offer not available to applicants who have or have had this product.”
-Since at least two of the new cards are brand new, everyone should have a chance to earn new signup bonuses with them.
-At the very least, we should be able to get a signup bonus with the new business card.
-There is no word yet on what those signup bonuses will be.
+Almost all Amex cards welcome offers include the terms: “Welcome bonus offer not available to applicants who have or have had this product.”
+Since at least two of the new cards are brand new, everyone should have a chance to earn new welcome bonuses with them.
+At the very least, we should be able to get a welcome bonus with the new business card.
+There is no word yet on what those welcome bonuses will be.

 I think that all four cards will be technically considered new products, but I’m unsure of the no-fee card since it hasn’t changed much.
 Amex could also argue that the Ascend card is the same product as the Surpass card, but I think that’s a huge stretch.
 I’m 99% sure that the Ascend card will be considered a new product.
 That said, there is also some chance that Amex will include offer terms that state something like this: “Welcome bonus offer not available to applicants who have or have had this product or the Hilton Honors Surpass Card from American Express.”
 I don’t think that Amex will do this, but you should be on the lookout for it, just in case.